nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ## Instructions for Manual Testing

 For manual testing, developers can follow the instructions listed out in the [UserGuide](UserGuide.md)
+* Detailed input and output examples are displayed for cross checking.

-Alternatively, they can also follow the following steps to test out the respective commands, adhering to the specified restrictions in Glossary:
+Alternatively, they can also follow the following steps to test out the respective commands, upon downloading the jar file, while adhering to the specified restrictions in Glossary:

 1. `set-profile NAME AGE GENDER HEIGHT WEIGHT WEIGHTGOAL`
     * Creates a new profile